KygoSkyrus/skychat/NOTES.md

 - # ChatBox
    - in chatbox there is everything that happens inside the chatbox,, (sending and retrieving msgs)
    - for retrieving and handling realtime msgs update there are two functions in useEffct, "retrieveTexts" is used to get the msgs when the chat is openend, and "realtimeListener" is used for realtime chats update,,
-   - also this realtimeListener could have been avoided as we could have used onsnapshot instead of getDocs() in retrieveTexts
+   - also this realtimeListener could have been avoided as we could have used onsnapshot instead of getDocs() in retrieveTexts (if onsnapshot has is fetching 20 docs and the same snapshot you want to use as realtimelister, than it will work fine as the snapshot will only read the changed or added items in the query)

 # Workflow Architecture